SigmaHQ/sigma/tools/README.md

 For an example, see `tools/config/datadog.yml`.

 #### Backend options
-The backend options allow you to override the `index`, `service` and `source` tags.
-Note that the `index` tag is not available in the Security Monitoring product.
+The backend options allow you to override tags such as `index`, `service` and `source`.
+Note that `index` is not available in the Security Monitoring product.

 Example
 ```